MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/clientv2-admin-guide-customizations.md

 Set-LabelPolicy -Identity Global -AdvancedSettings @{OutlookBlockUntrustedCollaborationLabel="0eb351a6-0c2d-4c1d-a5f6-caa80c9bdeec,40e82af6-5dad-45ea-9c6a-6fe6d4f1626b"}
 ```

+> [!NOTE]
+> To ensure that your block messages are displayed as needed, even for a recipient located inside an Outlook distribution list, make sure to add the [EnableOutlookDistributionListExpansion](#to-implement-block-messages-for-recipients-inside-an-outlook-distribution-list) advanced setting.
+>

 #### To exempt domain names for pop-up messages configured for specific labels

 For the labels that you've specified with these pop-up messages, you can exempt specific domain names so that users do not see the messages for recipients who have that domain name included in their email address.
 In this case, the emails are sent without interruption.
 To specify multiple domains, add them as a single string, separated by commas.